-A past client contacted me to ask if I would make a few minor changes to his book, which we’d published three years earlier.
+A client contacted me to ask if I would make a few minor changes to his book, which we’d published three years earlier.
 I decided that if we were updating his book anyway, I should reread the whole thing for other needed editorial adjustments.

 As I read, I flagged items for consideration.
 I was happy to note only one small typo; everything else was so minor it would fly under most readers’ radar.
 But with three more years of book work under my belt, I’d refined my preferences around commas, capitalization, and similar style decisions and had honed my sense of when to consult Chicago Manual of Style or Merriam-Webster for correctness.
 Still, of the dozen or so items flagged, I ended up changing only a handful.